aalhakim/python-epl2/README.md

 * For Windows: `pip install pywin32`
 * For Windows: `pip install infi.devicemanager`

-The zebra python modules is also required.
-However, a local copy of this is already provided in a modified format `zebra_latin1.py`.
+The python `zebra` module is required but a local copy (copied ~Jan 2020) of this is already provided in a modified format `zebra_latin1.py`.
 It had to be modified to allow the use of the 'GW' EPL2 command, which allows graphic and QR code printing.

 ---